cb-linux/breath/docs/README.md

 However, this project is being developed on `Nami`, so the following models will have audio support:

 > ### Is your Chromebook not on the list?
 > That's completely fine!
-As long as it's newer than 2017, chances are that most drivers will already be supported except audio.
+As long as it's newer than 2017, chances are that most drivers will already be supported except audio. **If it is newer than 2019, chances are that audio is already supported**.
 If you would like audio working, open up a Github Issue with your Chromebook model and post the output of the commands `lsmod` and `find /usr/share/alsa`.

 Nami:
 * Acer Chromebook 13 / Spin 13